S00085/cxp/4.proposed_solution_architecture/README.md

 ### Information Architecture
 ![Information Architecture](CMP_Information_flow.png)

-* “System of Record” for EK Customer information will be Customer Management Platform, sourcing information various customer touchpoints/systems
+* “System of Record” for Customer profile information will be Customer Management Platform, sourcing information various customer touchpoints/systems
 * Customer Profile and preference one view will be shown in CMP as well as exposed as API via API gateway
 * Solace will be used for Realtime integration with other enterpise system and it will be bridged with Azure Event Hub
 * Azure Data Factory will be used for all Batch integrations